HummaNosh/All-about-ME-My-Portfolio2.0/README.md

 # My-Portfolio2.0

-The purpose of this project is to talk about me and my background.
+The purpose of this project is to talk about me, some fun facts, my background and ways to contact me.
 The webpage is similar to the mock-up (confirmed by tutor it can be a little different)
 Code is from scratch using HTML and CSS tools.

 The portfolio includes: